episphere/plot/README.md

 # plot
-plotting library, mostly based on plotly
+plotting library, mostly an add on to plotly, live at https://episphere.github.io/plot